 Filial support and the Pittas case

-Pennsylvania is one of the few states that actively enforces filial responsibility against adult children.
+Pennsylvania has a filial-responsibility statute that reaches adult children.
 Under 23 Pa.
 C.S. § 4603, "the spouse of the indigent person, a child of the indigent person, and a parent of the indigent person" all have a duty to care for and maintain or financially assist an indigent person.
 The duty does not turn on receipt of public benefits, and a PA court is authorized to enter judgment for "any sums of money it may deem appropriate" against a responsible relative.

 The five practical mitigations are to apply for Medicaid as early as possible (so retroactive coverage absorbs the unpaid balance), document the indigent person's true financial picture (the duty attaches only to a duty to maintain an indigent person), negotiate written arrangements with the facility about the period during MA pendency, avoid uncompensated transfers within the lookback window, and engage a PA elder-law attorney before crisis admission.